Atharva12105/gmail-to-sheets/README.md

 	•	Token is saved locally
 	•	Emails are processed

-3.Design Explanations
+3. Design Explanations

-OAuth Flow Used
+🔐 OAuth Flow Used
 	•	Uses OAuth 2.0 Installed App Flow
-•	User grants permission via browser
+	•	User grants permission via browser on first run
-•	Access & refresh tokens are stored in token.json
+	•	Access and refresh tokens are stored locally in token.json
-•	Tokens are reused on subsequent runs without re-login
+	•	Tokens are reused on subsequent executions without re-login
 	•	No service accounts are used

 ⸻